For many preppers, trying to convince them of the need to be prepared without sounding like a paranoid maniac can be challenging.

 Follow along on the adventures of this modern family who leaves behind the conveniences of the big city for a new life in the wilderness mountains.

-It’s so important to bring out spouse, family members, and friends into the fold when it comes to being prepared.
+It’s so important to bring out spouses, family members, and friends into the fold when it comes to being prepared.
 Watching some of the movies or TV shows on the above list is one way to drive home what kinds of disasters can occur, how quickly chaos rears its head, how easily families can be separated, and just how dangerous other people can be.
+You can find a list of the best adventure movies here.